Symmetric doubly periodic gravity-capillary waves with small vorticity: Introduction

 where

 is the upward-pointing unit normal on the surface.
 Their interpretation is simply that there is no flow through the boundary.

 Finally, the dynamic boundary condition is the requirement that

-on $S^\eta$, where $\sigma\ge 0$ is the coefficient of surface tension.
+where $\sigma\ge 0$ is the coefficient of surface tension.
 One speaks of \emph{pure gravity waves} when $\sigma = 0$, and of \emph{gravity-capillary waves} when $\sigma > 0$.
 We will always assume the latter in this work, as the surface tension plays a crucial part.

-We will concentrate on three-dimensional solutions, in the sense that the velocity field depends in a non-trivial way on all three spatial variables, while the surface pattern is truly two-dimensional.
+We will concentrate on three-dimensional solutions, in the sense that the velocity field depends in a nontrivial way on all three spatial variables, while the surface pattern is truly two-dimensional.
 More specifically, we look for solutions that are \emph{doubly periodic}; that is, they are periodic in two distinct horizontal directions.
-Given wavelengths $\lambda_1, \lambda_2>0$, introduce the dual lattices $\Lambda$ and $\Lambda^*$ through
+Given wavelengths $\lambda_1, \lambda_2>0$, introduce the dual pair of lattices $\Lambda$ and $\Lambda^*$ through

 where $\lambda_i \kappa_i = 2\pi$.
 For convenience, we also let

 denote the fundamental domain.
 We will look for (horizontally) $\Lambda$-periodic solutions to the Euler equations.
 In fact, we will show a posteriori that the the solutions are actually periodic with respect to the finer diamond lattice